CAPE: Corrective Actions from Precondition Errors using Large Language Models: Related Work

 \section{Related Work}

-\textbf{Large Language Models for Task Planning:} Most closely related to our paper are \citet{huang2022language} and SayCan~\cite{saycan_corl}, which integrate LLMs into an open-loop planning pipeline. \citet{huang2022language} uses a prompting strategy to derive step-by-step plans that achieve the goal presented in a prompt.
-Our work extends their approach by incorporating feedback from the environment as an auxiliary input to improve the executability of derived plans.
-Similarly, \citet{saycan_corl} introduces SayCan, a LLM-integrated pipeline that proposes a sequence of actions to achieve specific goals grounded to affordance with a predefined set of robot-executable skills (all demonstrated by an expert) using semantic similarity from language prompt.
-However, they only implicitly incorporate "feedback" by selecting actions that are visually afforded in the current state.
+\textbf{Large Language Models for Task Planning:} Works that are significantly related to our paper are \citet{huang2022language}, SayCan~\cite{saycan_corl}, and \citet{gramopadhye2022generating}, which integrate LLMs into an open-loop planning pipeline. \citet{huang2022language} use a prompting strategy to derive step-by-step plans that achieve the goal presented in a prompt.
+Our work extends their approach by incorporating feedback from the environment as an auxiliary input to improve the executability of derived plans.\citet{gramopadhye2022generating} also improves upon the \citet{huang2022language} by providing environmental context to the LLM to generate contextually suitable plans.

+\citet{saycan_corl} introduces SayCan, a LLM-integrated pipeline that proposes a sequence of actions to achieve specific goals grounded to affordance with a predefined set of robot-executable skills (all demonstrated by an expert) using semantic similarity from language prompt.
+However, these works only implicitly incorporate "feedback" by selecting actions that are visually afforded in the current state.
 They do not address action failure or failure recovery.